-SACD ISO support in media players is not a popular feature, especially when it comes to Linux audio.
+SACD ISO support is not a popular feature in media players, especially when it comes to Linux audio.

 As of today the most popular solution is an MPD fork, a program not found by default in most of the Linux distributions (if you have an Archphile supported board however you can use the package I have created for that).

-Below I wil show you one command line and one GUI option (that uses the same command line tool).
+Below I will show you one command line and one GUI option (that uses the same command line tool).

 Command Line Procedure